khaosans/ddd-llm-claims/README.md

 **Not Production-Ready**

-- **No Data Persistence**: Uses in-memory storage only—data is lost on restart
+- **Limited Data Persistence**: UI service uses SQLite for persistence (local development only), but system lacks production-grade database features
 - **No Security**: Missing authentication, authorization, encryption, and security hardening
 - **No Scalability**: Not designed for concurrent production loads or horizontal scaling
 - **No Error Recovery**: Limited error handling and recovery mechanisms